0x4447/0x4447_product_aws_services_list/README.md

 # AWS Services list in JSON

-This repo contains a JSON file file with all the services available in AWS broken down in their respective catagories.
-Usefull for building things around what AWS has to offer.
+This repo contains a JSON file file with all the services available in AWS broken down in their respective categories.
+Useful for building things around what AWS has to offer

 # Download the file